 Yes, municipal court operations are still moving forward.
 Court dates are the first and third Thursdays of the month and attendees are notified on their scheduled appearances through the standard channels.
 Municipal Court now takes place in the Edwardsville Community Center, directly southwest of the City Hall facility (address: 696 S. 3rd St.).
 There are new procedures aimed at limiting the amount of in-person attendees to Court.
-This could involve a call-in or ZOOM hearing depending on your specific circumstances.
-If you have questions about these items, please reach out to staff with questions.
+This could prevent defendants from waiting inside the Community Center until closer to their scheduled appearance.

 For court questions, you can contact Angela Tate, Municipal Court Clerk, via phone at 913-356-6018, Monday-Friday from 8:00 a.m. through 12:00 p.m.
 Please leave a message with your name and contact information if you do not get an immediate response.
 You can also e-mail staff at email@example.com.